Accessibility Book a Demo

 Nothing shows off your culture better than the people who embody it.
 Empower employees to become brand ambassadors.
 Encourage them to share life-at-work content; give them company-wide hashtags; protect them with clear guidelines; reward them with interaction.

-The better you bring your brand to life, the higher quality applicants you’ll attract.
+The better you bring your brand to life, the better people (for you) you’ll attract.

 24. Maintain an active social presence

-Not just regular business content but regular recruitment content.
+Your social media shouldn’t just feature regular business content, but regular recruitment content.
 If there’s budget, a dedicated recruitment social media manager could be a godsend.

 25. Ensure brand consistency

 If you’re ‘talking’, people should know it’s you.
-Invest in messaging and tone-of-voice guidelines if you haven’t got them, and make sure every recruiter is confident representing your business.
+Invest in messaging and tone-of-voice guidelines if you haven’t got them, and make sure every recruiter is confident representing your organisation.

 And it goes without saying, your visual game needs to be on-point.
 Applicants, candidates then new hires should have a consistent, on-brand experience from first touchpoint to last.